THE BEE CORP IS AN INDIANA AGTECH STARTUP

 Chief Marketing Officer, 7th year beekeeper

-Wyatt graduated from Indiana University in 2016 with a B.S. in Kinesiology from the School of Public Health, with minors in Business, Marketing, and Law and Public Policy from the Kelley School of Business and the School of Public and Environmental Affairs.
+Wyatt graduated from Indiana University with a B.S. in Kinesiology from the School of Public Health, with minors in Business, Marketing, and Law and Public Policy from the Kelley School of Business and the School of Public and Environmental Affairs.

-Jordan graduated from Indiana University in 2016 with a
+Jordan graduated from Indiana University with a

 B.S. in Computer Science and Math.
 A native Hoosier, raised in Lafayette, IN, Jordan comes to us from Amazon, where he worked on expanding their Last Mile delivery platform.